sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In JavaScript, primitive types such as numbers and strings are always passed by value, while objects and arrays are often passed by reference.
 However, it's important to note that some methods can change the original array or object even if they are passed by value.

-### 90. What is High order function ?
+### Question 90.
+What is High order function ?
 Give one example?

 In JavaScript, a higher-order function is a function that takes one or more functions as arguments, and/or returns a function as its result.
 One example of a higher-order function in JavaScript is the `map` method on arrays, which takes a function as an argument and applies it to each element in the array, returning a new array with the results.
 For example: